Things have been going great: you’re texting daily, flirting over social media, maybe even Netflix and chilling every now and then.

 “It is a form of avoidance,” said Lisa Bahar, a marriage and family therapist based in Newport Beach, CA. Bahar explained that ghosting is a behavior meant to communicate that the person doesn’t want any more contact for now — without actually having to communicate.

-It’s important to understand that being ghosted is nothing personal; people who ghost simply lack those basic social skills that dictate we show consideration for others.
+It’s important to understand that being ghosted is nothing personal.
+People who ghost simply lack the basic social skills that dictate we show consideration for others.

 So screw them.
 You are no less attractive, intelligent, or interesting because someone didn’t have the balls to speak to you directly and honestly.
 That’s their problem and it’s not your responsibility to fix it.